xnng/picday-cli/README.md

 # Picday-cli

->Get and set today's wallpaper from bing.com and Momentum chrome extension.
+>A command line tool based on node.
+Get and set today's wallpaper from bing.com and Momentum chrome extension.
+Works on macOS 10.12+, Linux, and Windows 10+.

 <p align="center">